slackapi/java-slack-sdk/docs/content/guides/composing-messages.md

 );
 ```

-As you see, using `text` is fairly simple.
-The only thing to know is to give a string value with a valid format.
+Use `text` by providing a string value with a valid format.
 Consult [Basic formatting with `mrkdwn`](https://docs.slack.dev/messaging/formatting-message-text) for understanding the markup language.

 ---
-## Building Blocks for Rich Message Layouts
+## Building blocks for rich message layouts

 [Block Kit](https://docs.slack.dev/block-kit/) is a UI framework for Slack apps that offers a balance of control and flexibility when building experiences in messages and other [surfaces](https://docs.slack.dev/surfaces/).

-It may not be so easy to compose a large JSON data structure in Java code.
-So, we offer setter methods like `blocksAsString(String)` that accept a whole `blocks` part as a single string value.
-Such method is supposed to be used with loaded external file data or outcomes by template engines.
+It may not be easy to compose a large JSON data structure in Java code, so we offer setter methods like `blocksAsString(String)` that accept a `blocks` argument as a single string value.
+This method is intended to be used with loaded external file data or outcomes by template engines.

 ```java
 ChatPostMessageResponse response = slack.methods(token).chatPostMessage(req -> req